MigrateLib: a tool for end-to-end Python library migration: Phase 3: Evaluating

-\item \textbf{The LLM does not have enough context:} \autoref{fig:manually-add-api-call} shows an example where the underlying LLM was not able to add an additional API call (\texttt{settings.reload()}) required for correct migration.
+\item \textbf{The LLM does not have the dependent code:} \autoref{fig:manually-add-api-call} shows an example where the underlying LLM was not able to add an additional API call (\texttt{settings.reload()}) required for correct migration.
 This is required because the target library, \lib{dynaconf}, loads the environment variables when the library is imported for the first time, and a reload is required if the environment variables are changed.
 The original code uses \lib{python-dotenv} to load the environment variables, which reads the environment variables at runtime.
-Notice how the test, which is in another file thus does not get passed to the LLM, updates the environment variables before running the tests, which is after the libraries are imported, causing the tests to fail without the \texttt{settings.reload()} call in the migrated code.
-If the LLM was given this test code that affects the migration-related code, it may have been able to understand that the reload is required.
+Notice how the test, which is in another file that does not get passed to the LLM, updates the environment variables before running the tests.
+This updating happens after the library is imported, causing the tests to fail without the explicit \texttt{settings.reload()} call in the migrated code.
+If the LLM knew about the dependent code, it may be able to better understand the context of the migration.

-\item \textbf{The LLM does not always adopt to the target library's behavior:} \autoref{fig:tool-replace-exception} shows an example where the LLM did not recognize that the target library raises a different exception in a scenario, and therefore it was unable to replace the exception type correctly.

-\item \textbf{The LLM skips part of the code:} Despite explicitly mentioning in the prompt not to skip parts of the code (\autoref{lst:prompt-tool}), the LLM still skips part of the code in migrations, specially when the code pattern is repetitive or does not have source API usage.
-We observe the same behavior in \autoref{ch:llm}, which inspired us to add the \textit{\MergeSkippedStep} post-processing step in \tool to merge the skipped code with the migrated code (see \autoref{subsec:merge-skipped-step}).
-Because this step uses some heuristics that often cannot identify all skipped code, we still had to manually fix some skipped code. \end{enumerate}